thunder-dft/thunder-master/README.md

-# Fireball  - Set Up Guide
+# FIREBALL  - Set Up Guide

 ## 1. Required Environment
 To use Fireball, you need to install the following software: